 Undergraduate programs within the College of Education prepare students to transform schools and communities in the pursuit of knowledge and social justice.
 Through the continuous evaluation and refinement of academic programs and courses, offerings are kept current and relevant to real world contexts and professional standards of quality.
 Experienced, dedicated, and culturally diverse faculty work collaboratively with students to foster knowledge and skills with respect to diverse learners, instruction, assessment, and research.
 Talent and resources from a variety of disciplines are integrated and used, as are cutting edge technologies.
 All programs require a variety of field and clinical experiences that augment and integrate academic studies.

 Undergraduates may earn teacher licensure in the State of Illinois in the following areas: Early Childhood Education, Elementary Education, Middle School Education, Secondary Education, and Special Education.
 Early Childhood, Elementary, Middle School, and Special Education teacher candidates major in education and receive a BA.
 Secondary teacher candidates choose a major in History, Math, Biology, Chemistry, or English and minor in Secondary Education.
 The College of Education also works with the Chicago College of Performing Arts to prepare teachers in Music Education.
 Music teacher candidates major in Music Education.
 Information about this program is located in the CCPA section of this catalog.

 In addition, the College of Education offers a major and minor in Education and Youth Studies for students who wish to develop foundational knowledge and skills in education without earning teacher licensure.

 All programs are offered at the Chicago campus on Michigan Avenue; some courses are offered remotely and online.
 Elementary Education is also offered at the Schaumburg Campus.
 The College of Education has a history of serving nontraditional as well as traditional undergraduate students, and schedules are designed to meet the needs of full-time as well as part-time students.

-The College of Education is accredited by the Council for Accreditation of Educator Preparation (CAEP).
-In addition, the Illinois State Board of Education (ISBE) approves all undergraduate teacher preparation programs in the College of Education, and most undergraduate teacher preparation programs are nationally recognized by professional teacher organizations.
+The Illinois State Board of Education (ISBE) approves all undergraduate teacher preparation programs in the College of Education, and most undergraduate teacher preparation programs are nationally recognized by professional teacher organizations.